oliman0/oliman0/README.md

 - 👋 Hi, I’m @ThatOneGuy71
-- 👀 I’m interested in Minecraft
+- 👀 I’m interested in Games Development
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on Nothing
 - 📫 How to reach me: Discord is Oliman#6146